Information about Home Learning in Year 2

 As new spellings are set on a Monday it is important for the children to have their spelling books in school every Monday morning, as well as bringing them daily to refer to during lesson time.

-Starting this half term we will also give the children an opportunity to take part in some open ended writing at home.
+We also give the children an opportunity to take part in some open ended writing at home.

 In the attachments you will find some writing stimuli for the children to use to write in whichever way they wish to.

 You may want to print out the picture/starting line and put this into their book.

 If you would like your child to have the opportunity to write in this way at home then please do let us know and we can provide you with an exercise book to keep this in.
 These can then be handed in at the end of each half term for the children to share and discuss with their peers and adults.

 Please could the children create their own pirate hat!

 We will be looking at different pirates throughout time and how they changed and what they wore.

 The children need to create their hat so they can wear it.